ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 "Are the nomads or herders sacrificing their culture by sending their children to school?"
 I asked Anuka.

 "No. They stay with their family for the first 6 years of life.
-After this, they are already know the lifestyle".
+After this, they already know the lifestyle".
 Her response illustrated to me how capable children can become when thrust into such a hard-pressing lifestyle.
 They are capably riding horses by 4-5 years old, and are already taking over familial responsibilities such as goat and sheep herding.
 Meanwhile in North America tire swings have been removed from playgrounds.

 After around 40 minutes, during which time Anuka caught up with all the village folk, we stripped ourselves away from the festivities of September 1st.
 A big day lay ahead of us: we were heading into the Taiga to meet some of the western reindeer herders.